Migrating from v4.x to v5.x

 1. DoNotMapClrType attribute can now be placed on the graph type or the CLR type

-builder extension method, GraphQL.NET scans the
+When using the .AddClrTypeMappings() builder extension method, GraphQL.NET scans the

-specified assembly for graph types that inherit from ObjectGraphType<T>
+specified assembly for graph types that inherit from ObjectGraphType<T> and adds a

-mapping for the CLR type represented by T
+mapping for the CLR type represented by T with the graph type it matched upon.

-It skips adding a mapping for any graph type marked with the [DoNotMapClrType]
+It skips adding a mapping for any graph type marked with the [DoNotMapClrType] attribute.

 In v5, it will also skip adding the mapping if the CLR type is marked with the

-[DoNotMapClrType]
+[DoNotMapClrType] attribute.

 2. Input Extensions support

-and passed through to field resolvers via IResolveFieldContext.InputExtensions
+and passed through to field resolvers via IResolveFieldContext.InputExtensions.
+Note that standard .NET

-) are thread-safe for read-only operations.
+dictionaries (such as Dictionary<TKey, TValue>) are thread-safe for read-only operations.
 Also you can

-access these extensions from validation rules via ValidationContext.Extensions
+access these extensions from validation rules via ValidationContext.Extensions.

 3. Improved GraphQL-Parser